MicrosoftDocs/supply-chain-center/articles/use/supply-and-demand.md

 #### Shipments in transit

-In-transit shipments are shipments that have been shipped by a supplier and are on their way to their final destination.
+In-transit shipments are shipments that the supplier has shipped and are on the way to their final destination.
 The **Shipments in transit** report shows the original requested delivery date and the actual ship date, together with the original order quantity and the actual delivery quantity.

 #### Required entities